DDNet: A Unified Physics-Informed Deep Learning Framework for Semiconductor Device Modeling: Introduction

 In this work, we propose the \textit{Drift-Diffusion Network (DDNet)}, a unified physics-informed neural network architecture for the solution of both the forward and inverse design problems of semiconductor device modeling.
 In particular, we demonstrate that DDNet reproduces forward solutions obtained with commercial solvers and solves inverse design problems at a minimal additional cost.
 Through multiple examples involving one-dimensional (1D) and two-dimensional (2D) device geometries, we establish the accuracy of DDNet solutions by comparing against Synopsis TCAD Sentaurus simulations using the relative $L_1$ error metric defined in the Supplementary Information.
 Our results achieve accuracy comparable to conventional solvers in forward 1D and 2D device simulations, requiring only minimal network modifications.
 Finally, we showcase the parametric learning capabilities of DDNet and demonstrate its unique advantages for inverse device design over traditional numerical methods by efficiently recovering parameter-dependent functional responses and optimal doping profiles from target electric field distributions, with applications ranging from optoelectronics to sensing technologies.

 While DDNet meets the essential benchmarks for comparison with current state-of-the-art modeling tools, it is not intended as a \textit{tout court} replacement of established numerical methods.
 Instead, our comparisons should be regarded as seminal steps toward the development of PINN-driven semiconductor device modeling techniques enabling device discovery at minimal computational costs.
-Ultimately, our results highlight the potential of DDNet as a flexible and generalizable framework for microelectronics research, inverse design, and device discovery, especially in data-scarce and high-dimensional scenarios.
+Ultimately, our results unleash the potential of DDNet as a flexible and generalizable framework for microelectronics research, inverse design, and device discovery.